mikko-apo/ki-router.js/README.md

 * Url parameter parsing
 * Centralized and clear control structure for the application
 * Cleaner javascript, there is no more need to bind view change listeners in javascript
-* Browser support: Firefox, Safari, Chrome, IE10/9/8
+* Browser support: Firefox, Safari, Chrome, IE10/9/8.
+Older browsers are also supported if the backend server is able to render the page fully.

 Additional technical features include: